finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.ChartOfAccountsApi(api_client)
-    scope = 'scope_example' # str | The scope of the ChartOfAccounts.
+    scope = 'scope_example' # str | The scope of the Chart of Accounts.
-code = 'code_example' # str | The code of the ChartOfAccounts.
-Together with the scope this uniquely identifies the ChartOfAccounts. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the ChartOfAccounts properties.
-Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the ChartOfAccounts definition.
-Defaults to returning the latest version of the ChartOfAccounts definition if not specified. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'ChartOfAccounts' domain to decorate onto the ChartOfAccounts.
+code = 'code_example' # str | The code of the Chart of Accounts.
+Together with the scope this uniquely identifies the Chart of Accounts. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the Chart of Accounts properties.
+Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Chart of Accounts definition.
+Defaults to returning the latest version of the Chart of Accounts definition if not specified. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'ChartOfAccounts' domain to decorate onto the Chart of Accounts.
 These must take the format {domain}/{scope}/{code}, for example 'ChartOfAccounts/Manager/Id'.
-If not provided will return all the entitled properties for that ChartOfAccounts. (optional)
+If not provided will return all the entitled properties for that Chart of Accounts. (optional)

     try:
         # [EXPERIMENTAL] GetChartOfAccounts: Get ChartOfAccounts